You may already be behind if you haven’t maintained, or already restarted, your recruiting efforts

 According to a recent MarshBerry pulse survey, about 50% of firms have implemented a hiring freeze.
 More specifically, smaller firms (<$2.9M) and larger firms (>$20M) were the most likely to indicate they are not hiring at this time, and 63% of those participants cited “cash flow management” as a top concern as to why they are not hiring.

 Many firms reported that implementing a hiring freeze was a proactive measure to manage expenses until there was a better understanding of the financial impact of COVID-19’s interruptions, which will likely not be until Q3-Q4 2020.
-Although, MarshBerry consultants have recently paused several recruiting projects because hiring managers simply do not feel comfortable vetting talent in a remote, work-from-home environment.
+Although, MarshBerry’s talent acquisition consultants for the Insurance industry have recently paused several recruiting projects because hiring managers simply do not feel comfortable vetting talent in a remote, work-from-home environment.
 Putting a search on hold results in a large step backwards and adds several weeks of candidate sourcing to a search once it reopens.

 - Update your job ads.
 The last few months may have instigated changes in what you need from your next hire, or what they should expect.
 For example, does this position now work remotely a few days a week?
 Will the role not be required to travel as frequently?
 Are you looking to hire in Q4 instead of Q3?
 Include these updates in your job advertisements to set better expectations for your candidates.